majewsky/blog-data/posts/argh-pm.md

     string: /usr/share/man/man1/
 ```

-Someone must have thought really hard about how to shave some bits off your regular RPM header, and after failing to
+Someone must have thought really hard about how to shave some bytes off your regular RPM header, and after failing to
 come up with one of the few dozen obvious options, decided to deduplicate the directory names in the file name list.
 Here's how to read it: Every file (or directory) has its basename in the first list, and a directory index in the second
 list.
 The directory index goes into the third list and yields the dirname for the basename.
 Without "compressed file
-naems", this would look like this:
+names", we would instead see:

 ```
 tag 1027 (OLDFILENAMES): length 5